It’s common knowledge that barbecue tastes great, but have you ever wondered how a bbq smoker worked?

 What is a BBQ Smoker?

-Smoking meat and food can be done in various ways and this is evidenced by the different types of smokers and smoker/grills that you can find on the market.
-Among them include
+Smoking meat and food can be done in various ways and this is evidenced by the different types of smokers and smokers/grills that you can find on the market.

-Each of the smokers listed here has their pros and cons which is why it’s important that you select the right kind of smoker that suits your needs and budget.
+Each of the smokers listed here has its pros and cons which is why it’s important that you select the right kind of smoker that suits your needs and budget.

 The Mechanics of Smoking Meat Inside a BBQ Smoker